mkantem/C-/README.md

 This repository holds various files that are part of small projects as an introduction to C++ language.
 They are organize in topics gradually seen during my lectures.

-In-Comment texts are in French.
+In-Comment texts are in **French** to conform with the instruction language of the unit.

 Files are organized in directories with concept-name format, indicating the focus and learning objective of the folder.